Sjmarf/ember/docs/element_guide.rst

     view = ember.View(
         ember.HStack(
-            ember.Panel("red", size=100),
+            ember.Panel("tomato", size=100),
-            ember.Panel("blue", size=100),
+            ember.Panel("dodgerblue", size=100),
             size=(200, 100)
         )
     )

 Here, we've specified the size of the :py:class:`HStack<ember.ui.HStack>` as :code:`(200, 100)`.
 However, we don't need to do this explicitly.

 In addition to accepting integers as size values, Elements can accept a number of other 'size types' defined within ember.
-These size types are available from the :code:`ember.size` module, and allow elements to have 'implicit' sizes - this means that the integer values represented by these size types aren't absolute; their values are based on some condition.
+These size types are available from the :code:`ember.size` module, and allow elements to have 'implicit' sizes - this means that the integer values represented by these size types aren't absolute; instead, their values are based on some condition.

 One of these size types is :py:class:`ember.size.FitSize`.
 When used as a size value for a Container, it tells the Container to set its width/height relative to the width/height of its contents.
 In the example above, we can use this size type inplace of :code:`(200, 100)` as the size of the HStack.
 The benefeit of this is that, if we change the contents of the HStack later, we won't need to update the size of the container.